joaodinizgit/joaodinizgit/README.md

 - 👋 Hi, I’m @joaodinizgit
 - 👀 I’m interested in program, contribute and learn.
-- 🌱 I’m currently studying at CS50x 2022 and programming.
+- 🌱 I’m currently studying at CS50x 2022 and JavaScript and C.
-- 💞️ I’m looking to collaborate on opensource projects.
+- 💞️ I’m looking to collaborate on opensource projects
 - 📫 How to reach me joaodiniz@msn.com

 <!---